DavidKroncke/hello-world/README.md

 Hey Guys!

-I like to play video games, learn new things, and make a good stirfry.
+I like to play video games, learn new things, and make a good stir-fry.